 - You paid more than half of your parent’s support for the calendar year.

 - Your parent’s gross income for the calendar year was less than the exemption amount.

 - Your parent is not a qualifying child of another taxpayer.

 This can be a little complicated, so don’t be shy and get tax advice.
 This could be a big tax saver for you and could help you manage all of those costs throughout the year.

 Claim Dependent Care Credit (if you pay for adult day care or home health care)

 This type of tax credit is often referred to as the Child and Dependent Care Credit (or Aging Parent Tax Credit).
 This is designed to provide a tax credit for expenses made by a caregiver, in order to care for a dependent (an aging parent in this case).
 Examples of these expenses may include adult day care or in-home care, which allows the caregiver to work.
 Don't miss out on both your standard deductions and those you might not realize are available.

 Claim Medical Expenses for Tax Credit

-Whether you are the caregiver or care recipient, you can claim medical expenses as a tax deduction.
+Whether you are a caregiver or care recipient, you can claim medical expenses as a tax deduction.
 Those expenses paid out-of-pocket for health insurance premiums, dental treatments, cost of transportation, and other long-term care services may qualify.
-If your medical expenses are greater than 7.5% of your adjusted gross income than you can deduct them on your taxes.
+If your medical expenses are greater than 7.5% of your adjusted gross income, then you can deduct them on your taxes.